K-1: List of K-1 events

-In the past every year there were dozens of other K-1 qualifying tournaments and preliminaries held around the world.
+While under the FEG ownership, K-1 events were centred around the K-1 World Grand Prix, including qualifying tournaments and preliminaries held around the world.

-K-1 has held events in many countries around the world.
+Under the "K-1 World GP" brand from 2014, K-1 events almost exclusively took place in Japan.
+Its schedule would feature a mix between traditional, single-fight, and one-night tournaments to determine the weight-class champions.

 The following is a list of countries that K-1 has held events in chronological order: